The stable Adams operations on Hermitian K-theory

+\textbf{Acknowledgments}.
 The first named author is grateful to Aravind Asok, Baptiste Calm\`es and Fr\'ed\'eric D\'eglise for useful discussions.
 Both authors warmly thank Alexey Ananyevskiy for sharing a preprint on Adams operations which has been a source of inspiration for the results of the present paper, and Tom Bachmann for very useful suggestions.
 They also heartily thank the referee for a careful reading and useful comments that helped correct mistakes and improve the exposition.